Nassar surrounded by adults who enabled his predatory behavior

 "How could we have missed this?"
 Lemke-Akeo says.
 "I was on my kid's back 24/7 about Facebook and Twitter.
 I would follow them on their phones to see where they went every night.
 I thought I had everything under control. ...
 It was a terrible feeling as a parent because you do feel like you've dropped the ball."

-The woman whose father did not believe that she had been abused says the fact she refused to apologize to Nassar was a constant subject in what had become a contentious relationship with her father.
+Stephens, whose father did not believe that she had been abused, says the fact she refused to apologize to Nassar was a constant subject in what had become a contentious relationship with her father.
 She says he branded her as a liar.
 Her father suffered from chronic debilitating physical pain throughout much of her life, and she says the cocktail of drugs he was prescribed to manage that affected his mental well-being.

 A month before she left for college in 2010, she decided it was time to try again to tell her father that Nassar had assaulted her.